bgunson/onboardpi/README.md

 ### Maintenance
-- Store your vehicle maintenance in a convienient table (stored in a database on the Raspberry Pi)
+- Store your vehicle maintenance in a convenient table (stored in a database on the Raspberry Pi)

 <img src="_img/screenshots/maintenance_light.png">